Aaron Antonovsky

-Aaron Antonovsky (אהרון אנטונובסקי; 19 December 1923 – 7 July 1994) was an Israeli American sociologist and academic whose work concerned the relationship between stress, health and well-being (salutogenesis).
+Aaron Antonovsky (אהרן אנטונובסקי; 19 December 1923 – 7 July 1994) was an Israeli American sociologist and academic whose work concerned the relationship between stress, health and well-being (salutogenesis).

 Biography

 Antonovsky was born in the United States in 1923.
 After completing his PhD at Yale University, he emigrated to Israel in 1960.
 For a time he held positions in Jerusalem at the Israeli Institute for Applied Social Research and in the Department of Medical Sociology at the Hebrew University of Jerusalem.
 During this period his early work emphasized social class differences in morbidity and mortality.

 In 1972, he helped establish the medical school at Ben-Gurion University of the Negev, and held the Kunin-Lunenfeld Chair in Medical Sociology.
 During his twenty years in that department, Antonovsky developed his theory of health and illness, which he termed salutogenesis.
 This model was described in his 1979 book, Health, Stress and Coping, followed by his 1987 work, Unraveling the Mystery of Health.

 A key concept in Antonovsky's theory concerns how specific personal dispositions serve to make individuals more resilient to the stressors they encounter in daily life.
-Antonovsky identified these characteristics, which he claimed helped a person better cope (and remain healthy) by providing that person a "sense of coherence" about life and its challenges; Helen Antonovsky (his wife) developed a scale ("Orientation to life questionnaire") in 1987 to measure it.
+Antonovsky identified these characteristics, which he claimed helped a person better cope (and remain healthy) by providing that person a "sense of coherence" about life and its challenges; With the help of his wife, Helen Antonovsky, he developed a scale ("Orientation to life questionnaire") in 1987 to measure it.
 Recent research in psychoneuroimmunology has supported the relationship between emotions and health contained in Antonovsky's theory.
-Antonovsky died in 1994.
+Antonovsky died in Jerusalem, Israel, on July 7, 1994.
+His theory continues to develop worldwide.
+Leading salutogenesis experts in Israel are Professor Shifra Sagy and Dr. Avishai Antonovsky (Aaron Antonovsky's son).
+International work on salutogenesis is described on the web site of the Society for Theory and Research on Salutogenesis.